The random walk on the random connection model: Introduction

 The theory of random graphs is a large branch of classical as well as modern probability theory.
 For many decades it has been studied to a considerable extent, not least because of its increasingly important role in science.
 There is a variety of applications of random graph models, in particular motivated by the study of real-world networks.
 The reader is advised to consult the references \cite{Boll, J, VH} for an overview.

 In the present paper there will be a particular interest in the study of the \textit{random connection model}.
-In such a graph the vertex set is obtained as a random subset of $\rd$ and is given by the realization of a homogeneous Poisson point process $\mathcal{P}$ on $\rd$ with $d \geq 2$.
+In such a graph the vertex set is obtained as a random subset of $\rd$ and is given by the realization of a homogeneous Poisson point process $\mathcal{P}$ on $\rd$ with $d \geq 1$.
 Given a realization of $\mathcal{P}$ an edge between two vertices $x,y \in \mathcal{P}$ is drawn with probability $g(x,y)$ depending only on the distance of $x$ and $y$ in $\rd$.
 Motivated by applications in communication networks, see \cite{Gil, Kes}, the random connection model has been introduced in \cite{P}, in which results about the percolation behavior and property of connected component sizes have been established.
-Moreover, it has further been studied in \cite{Bur, Iy, P2}, also in the case in which the underlying Poisson point process is replaced by more general stationary point processes.
-In \cite{P} it is shown that percolation occurs if the intensity of the Poisson point process is sufficiently large.
+Moreover, it has further been studied in \cite{Bur, Iy, P2}, also in the case in which the underlying Poisson point process is replaced by more general stationary point processes. {We note that our main results can also be extended to more general stationary point processes provided they have a finite range of dependance and a control over the number of points that fall in boxes with high probability\,similarily as in \cite{R}.} In \cite{P} it is shown that for dimensions $d \geq 2$ percolation occurs if the intensity of the Poisson point process is sufficiently large.

 The random connection model can be seen as a continuous analogue of discrete long-range percolation on the integer lattice $\zd$ introduced in \cite{Schul}, see \cite{DHH, DW} for extensions of the model and \cite{LNS} for further investigations of the random connection model.
 Recall the classical model of long-range percolation on $\zd$ in which two arbitrary vertices can be connected by a bond.
 More precisely, for every $u$ and $v$ in $\zd$ there is an edge connecting $u$ and $v$ with some probability $p(u,v)$ only depending on the distance of $u-v$ and the origin.